threefoldtech/0-bootstrap/README.md

 In oder to compile correctly the sources, you'll need (ubuntu): `build-essential syslinux liblzma-dev libz-dev genisoimage isolinux wget`

-# Run
+## Run

-This is a `Flask` webservice, just run the `bootstrap.py` server file.
+This is a `Flask` web service, just run the `bootstrap.py` server file.
 On ubuntu, you'll need `python3-flask`.

 Kernel images will be served from `kernel` directory.
-Images are in form: `g8os-BRANCH-ARCH.efi`
+Images are in form: `zero-os-BRANCH-ARCH.efi`

-# Configuration
+## Configuration

 You can customize the service by editing `config.py`:
 - `BASE_HOST`: http web address (eg: https://bootstrap.gig.tech)
 - `IPXE_TEMPLATE`: iPXE template path (by default, setup script install it to `/opt/ipxe-template`)